Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 === Recommendation
 #v(5pt)
-The idea behind different Optimization levels(O1,O2,O3) and how the _UPLC_ differs with each optimization level can be clearly documented with simple examples.
+The concept behind different optimization levels (O1, O2, O3) and how the _UPLC_
+differs with each level can be clearly documented with simple examples.

 === Resolution
 #v(5pt)